jnsmalm/animflow/README.md

 # Ville.js

-A JavaScript library for creating animations and smaller games.
+JavaScript library for creating animations and smaller games.
 It has been designed for being easy to use and simple for getting started.

 ## Getting started